-A gladiator who defied an emperor.
-Jesus Christ (the general) who became a bondservant (Philippians 2:5-11); A bondservant who became the swordsman (the word "Gladiator" means swordsman); A swordsman who
+Theme: The general who became a slave; A slave who became a gladiator; A gladiator who defied an emperor.
+Jesus Christ (the general) who became a bondservant (Philippians 2:5-11); A bondservant who became the swordsman (the word "Gladiator" means swordsman); A swordsman who destroyed the anti-Christ.

 The Book of Revelation pictures a life and death struggle between Christ and the anti-Christ for the hearts of men.
 The movie Gladiator depicts the same story, with Maximus being the Christ and Commodus, the anti-christ.